TylerCode/cycles/README.md

 ### Contrib Notes

-Contributions to this project are welcome!
+Contributions to this project will be welcome probably after 0.6!

 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).